 Their traditional prefolds are what I recommend for the Snappi fold, whereas the better fit ones in infant size are perfect for pad folding and using as inserts.

 Here’s how the two sizes look compared to one another:

 If you don’t have a lot of money to spend, get the traditional fold only, and pad fold the diaper vertically so that the thicker absorbent middle panel is only in the middle and the thinner sides hit the front and back of the diaper (it will make sense when you’re holding it, I promise; just fold it the opposite way of the lines, making it shorter).

 What are the Best Diaper Covers for Overnight?

 As you just read, fitteds and DIY fitteds are great for nighttime.

 The problem is that all of these options need a diaper cover.

-While a generic diaper cover can get you through most daytime situations, for overnight where the diaper may be wet for a long period of time, I recommend a good quality cover like Thirsties, specifically I recommend the Thirsties Diaper Cover, which is roomier than the Duo Wrap to accommodate a nighttime fitted diaper.
-The downside is that it’s a sized cover.
-This means it doesn’t adjust at the rise, it only gets done up around the waist.
+While a generic diaper cover can get you through most daytime situations, for overnight where the diaper may be wet for a long period of time, I recommend a good quality cover like Best Bottom covers, Rumparooz covers, or Thirsties.

-Another option, and the one I recommend for heavy wetters, is wool covers.
-Wool covers are a bit different in that you aren’t washing them often, usually only every few weeks or when soiled, but you do need do lanolize them.
+Another option, and the one I recommend for those cloth diapering heavy wetters, is wool covers.
+Wool covers are a bit different in that you aren’t washing them often, usually only every few weeks or when soiled, but you do need to lanolize them.

 The process isn’t as difficult as it sounds, and it does come with a big payoff, in that wool covers keep everything contained by both repelling water and absorbing it.
 It’s strange, but it works like crazy.